 Jamie Soul Memorial Park –

-Rudy is getting cost estimates for crush from Harfmen to bring in to the site, he wants to build up around the campfire area.
+Rudy is getting cost estimates for crush from Harfman to bring in to the site, he wants to build up around the campfire area.
 Any plans for changes to the Park will be discussed with the local Fire Department and FS Committees.

 Bear Aware